What is a foot ulcer?

 Antibiotic treatment

 You will be given antibiotics if there are signs of infection in the wound or in the nearby tissue.
 Report any problems you have with the antibiotics (for example rashes, nausea or diarrhoea) to the person who prescribed them for you.
-If this person is not available, contact your GP immediately for advice.
-Do not stop taking your antibiotics unless the person treating you or your GP tells you to do so.
-If the infection is getting worse (you have increased or spreading redness or pain or develop flu-like symptoms) you may need to go to hospital immediately to help protect your limb and even save your life.
+If this person is not available, contact your GP practice or normal diabetes clinic immediately for advice.
+Do not stop taking your antibiotics unless the person treating you or your GP practice or normal diabetes clinic tells you to do so.

 Operations

 Sometimes if an infection becomes severe, you may need an operation to clean out the wound.
-If an infection is severe, an amputation may be needed to save healthy parts of the foot.
+If an infection is very severe, an amputation may be needed to save healthy parts of the foot.
 If your circulation is reduced, you may be referred for an operation to increase blood supply to the ulcerated area.